Ancient Pydna: Classical Pydna

+Roman Pydna

+On 22 June 168 BC, Perseus, the last Macedonian king, lost the Battle of Pydna to the Roman commander Aemilius Paullus, who afterwards took the epithet "Macedonicus".
+This battle ended the reign of the Antigonid dynasty over Macedonia, and Pydna subsequently became a Roman colony.

+Christian Pydna

 The Christianization of Pydna began in the fourth century.
 At this time the first basilica was built.
 At the beginning of the 6th century a second basilica was built.
 Both basilicas were dedicated to the patron of the city, St. Alexander.
 The second basilica was burnt down after an attack by the Bulgarians.
 At the end of the 10th century a much larger basilica was built in its place.
 It measured 23.20 m by 16.60 m.
 It was decorated with frescoes and the floor was laid out with mosaic.
 During the Franconian period, the basilica was expanded into a fortress.
 A well was drilled and supplies were laid.
 Inside the basilica is a 22 meter deep well with a stone fountain.
 Next to the well there was a cistern.
 A subterranean corridor was dug, which was to allow the crew of the castle to escape outside.

 In the apse, facing the sea, there was a Fryktoria, to exchange light signals with the opposite Chalkidiki peninsula.
 In this way, light signals were transmitted to larger distances by means of torches, and messages could be transmitted within a short time over hundreds of kilometers.

 Spolias (remains and fragments of columns and other masonry work) were incorporated into the surrounding wall.
 The wall was built in two phases.
 In the 6th century, during the time of Justinian, the first construction phase took place.
 In the 10th century the wall was reinforced and some of the gates were walled up.
 The wall is about 1.40 m thick and was reinforced by rectangular towers.
 Some of the remains of the complex date from the 16th century, the time of the occupation of Greece by the Ottomans.

 West of the road, which formerly connected Pydna with Dion, are remains of the city walls and a city gate to be seen.
 The current course of the road is largely identical to that of the ancient road.

-The excavations
+Late in the first millennium of the Christian era Pydna became a bishopric under the name Kitros or Citrus.
+It is included in the Notitia Episcopatuum of Leo VI the Wise (866–912).
+Its bishop Germanus participated in the Photian Council of Constantinople (879).
+In the aftermath of the Fourth Crusade Citrus became a Latin Church diocese, as witnessed by a letter of Pope Innocent III in 1208, which does not give the name of the bishop of the see.
+It is now listed by the Catholic Church as a titular see.